Framework-R-D/phlex-design/doc/ch_conceptual_design/registration.rst

 .. note::

-   The number of arguments presented to the :cpp:`sequence(...)` must match the number of input parameters to the registered algorithm.
+   The number of arguments presented to the :cpp:`family(...)` must match the number of input parameters to the registered algorithm.
-   The order of the :cpp:`sequence(...)` arguments also corresponds to the order of the algorithm's input parameters.
+   The order of the :cpp:`family(...)` arguments also corresponds to the order of the algorithm's input parameters.

 Data Products from Different Data Categories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^